The Best Rope

 NEVER wash your rope!

-Otherwise your rope will lose it's energy and it will be reduced to a life of a wet noodle.
+Otherwise, your rope will lose its energy, and it will be reduced to the life of a wet noodle.